Fahim59/Automation_30_Days_Challenge/README.md

 Day26: Create an automation script that fetch value from the graph (EMI Payment/Year).

 Day27: Create an automation script that click on the Add to Cart button of the highest and lowest price product.

+Day28: Create an automation script that fetch the count of holidays till the given month and validate it.